 One of the top reasons cited for expats to work in the Netherlands is the benefit of the 30% ruling.
 The 30% ruling enables employees to earn 30% of their gross salary tax-free for five years.
 This tax benefit is for EU/EEA and non-EU/EEA employees with specific expertise and who were recruited from abroad.
 Skilled foreign workers often cite this attractive financial scheme as one of the reasons for choosing the Netherlands to work in as opposed to any of the other European countries.

-Having ranked third in the EU on 2019’s Global Innovation Index, the Netherlands is without a doubt an attractive centre of innovation and entrepreneurship.
+Having ranked third in the EU on 2019’s Global Innovation Index, the Netherlands is without a doubt an attractive center of innovation and entrepreneurship.
 International talent coming to the Netherlands have the potential to thrive here due to its open business culture, multi-lingual workforce, digital infrastructure and R&D facilities.

-High Quality of Life
+High quality of life

 The country ranked highest on work-life balance on the OECD Better Life Index which measures the well-being of the 35 OECD populations.
 Additionally, they score above average in the quality of their jobs, housing, education, environment, social connections, personal security and civic engagement.

-Bring your top talent to the Netherlands
+Ready to bring your top talent to the Netherlands?